koudyk/koudyk.github.io/src/content/posts/2025-12-05_analyze-controlled-vocabulary_snowmed-ct/index.md

 Additionally, there are important cultural differences that are not reflected in the ontology.
 For example, `use of cigarettes` is considered to be an instance of `substance abuse`.

 **How would you encounter / implement it?** In the context of Neurobagel, the research setting is most important.
-Referring to the example search above, if we want group together the two subjects with Parkinson’s disease from the “PD De Novo” dataset and the 12 subjects with Parkinson’s disease from the “Quebec Parkinson Network” dataset, we need to be confident that “Parkinson’s Disease” means the same thing in those two datasets.
+Referring to the example search above, if we want to group together the two subjects with Parkinson’s disease from the “PD De Novo” dataset and the 12 subjects with Parkinson’s disease from the “Quebec Parkinson Network” dataset, we need to be confident that “Parkinson’s Disease” means the same thing in those two datasets.

 The Neurobagel team told me that they use SNOMED-CT more like a hierarchical classification system than an ontology.
 To them, it is essentially a hierarchy of authority names for diagnoses.